 Ever thought of publishing your own book?
 I’ve not yet published a book but of late I’ve been thinking of creating an e-book.
 I enjoy book design and have had 10 years of design experience in book publishing.

-Before I started my own business, I was fortunate to work with writer and book publisher Tim Chamberlain, as senior designer at Streamline Creative.
-Together we would walk through the book process; starting with a manuscript, creating the design and layout through to print production.
+Before I started my own business, I was fortunate to work with writer and book publisher Tim Chamberlain, as the senior designer at Streamline Creative.
+Together we would walk through the book design process; start with a manuscript, creating the design and layout through to print production.
 When at last we unwrapped the advance copies from the printer, it was always a thrill to see how our creative endeavours looked in the printed book.

 Recently I connected with Tim and asked him to share his thoughts on today’s publishing world from the perspective of a publisher and writer.
 I found it insightful so I wanted to share it with you.